ansible-lockdown/RHEL8-STIG-Audit/README.md

 Title: CAT_2 | RHEL-07-020240 | Must define default permissions for all authenticated users in such a way that the user can only read and modify their own files.
 File: /etc/login.defs: exists: matches expectation: [true]
 File: /etc/login.defs: mode: matches expectation: ["0644"]
-File: /etc/login.defs: contains: patterns not found: [/^UMASK 077]
+File: /etc/login.defs: contents: patterns not found: [/^UMASK 077]

 Failures/Skipped:

 Title: CAT_2 | RHEL-07-020240 | Must define default permissions for all authenticated users in such a way that the user can only read and modify their own files.
-File: /etc/login.defs: contains: patterns not found: [/^UMASK 077]
+File: /etc/login.defs: contents: patterns not found: [/^UMASK 077]

 Total Duration: 0.000s
 Count: 3, Failed: 1, Skipped: 0